About LETCSA

 What if I graduated from BLEA between December 2019—May 2020?

-If your graduation and certification date was between December 7, 2019, and May 2020, your training timeline is the same as the peace officers certified before December 7, 2019, and you must complete the first cycle of training by January 1, 2028.
+Suppose your graduation and certification date was between December 7, 2019, and May 2020.
+In that case, your training timeline is the same as the peace officers certified before December 7, 2019, and you must complete the first training cycle by January 1, 2028.

-I would like to assist or recommend someone/an organization to assist in the development of a LETCSA course.
+I would like to assist in developing a LETCSA course or recommend someone/an organization to assist in that effort.
 How may I do that?

 Please email letcsa@cjtc.wa.gov with your recommendation and WSCJTC LETCSA staff will follow-up with you.